gogognome/httpjobschedulerserver/README.md

 When such a request is made at a time that no job is available to be executed, then the request is blocked until a job becomes available.
 To prevent connections to be closed because of time outs in the network stack, the request gets a response after 30 seconds indicating that no job was available to be executed.
+Typically the requester will send a new request to get a job.